- 89% response rate

 Countries I’ve Visited

-Bulgaria, Canada, China, Czech Republic, Ecuador, France, Germany, Hungary, Israel, Italy, Japan, Mali, Mauritania, Mexico, Morocco, Netherlands, Nicaragua, Palestine, Romania, Serbia, Slovakia, Spain, Switzerland, Syrian Arab Republic, Tanzania, Thailand, United Kingdom
+Bulgaria, Canada, China, Czech Republic, Ecuador, France, Germany, Greece, Hungary, Israel, Italy, Japan, Mali, Mauritania, Mexico, Morocco, Netherlands, Nicaragua, Palestine, Romania, Serbia, Slovakia, Spain, Switzerland, Syrian Arab Republic, Tanzania, Thailand, United Kingdom

 Countries I’ve Lived In